Adrea Davina Beres

 Living and making on the North Shore of Lake Superior in Grand Marais, MN.

 My first encounter with ceramics was about 30 years ago at the age of 15 and I immediately fell in love.
-I was fortunate and privileged to have the opportunity to study ceramics all 3 years of high school.
-I had a loving teacher whom I learned the basics of functional wheel-thrown pottery, as well as the very exciting and unpredictable Raku and pit firing process.
+I was fortunate and privileged to have the opportunity to study ceramics all 3 years of high school where I learned the basics of functional wheel-thrown pottery, as well as the very exciting and unpredictable Raku and pit firing processes.
 I went on to study ceramics for a few years at the University of Minnesota where I additionally learned clay and glaze formulation, hand building techniques, and how to fire electric oxidation, gas reduction, and soda kilns.

 I completed my Bachelor's degree in Health Education, and later a Master of Social Work degree from Augsburg University, eventually earning my licensure as an Independent Clinical Social Worker (LICSW).
 I worked in the mental health field as a case manager, program manager, and therapist in Minneapolis, MN for about a decade until moving to Grand Marais.
 I am also a self-taught (mostly) sterling silver jewelry artist, and I am trained in clinical herbalism.
 Both are passions I hope to incorporate more into my ceramic pieces.

-Currently, my primary artistic focus is on creating contemporary, decorative and functional pottery made from porcelain and black stoneware that is fired to cone 6 in an electric, oxidation kiln.
+Currently, my primary artistic focus is on creating contemporary, decorative, and functional pottery made from brown and black stoneware that is fired to cone 6 in an electric, oxidation kiln.
 I make my work both on the potters wheel and handbuilt with slabs and coils.
 I frequently decorate my work using Mishima, and slip trailed or screen printed images that I transfer onto the clay.